syntasso/kratix-docs/docs/workshop/part-i/03-multiple-promise.md

 exit the watch mode.

-Similar to last time, Kratix will store the Pipeline outputs (i.e. the desired state) in the State Store for the Worker cluster, and that will be picked up by the GitOps toolkit running on the Worker.
+Similar to last time, Kratix will store the Pipeline outputs (i.e. the desired state) in the State Store for the worker cluster, and that will be picked up by the GitOps toolkit running on the worker.

-Verify that the requested pods start on the Worker cluster (it may take a few minutes):
+Verify that the requested pods start on the worker cluster (it may take a few minutes):

 ```bash